State Requirements

 Fees shown are state fees only.
 These fees do not include NIPR transaction fees.

-• Per transaction, not per LOA.
+• Fees are assessed per application.
 The fee charged in the resident state determines these fees.

 Insurance Producer